HeardLibrary/linked-data/publications/divinity-law/vandycite_statistics.md

 Total works in Wikidata with an author or editor affiliated with the Divinity School: 2889

-- Works created by Python script using data from CrossRef: 426
+- Work items created by Python script using data from CrossRef: 426
-- Works created by Python script using data from the Zotero database: 2681
+- Work items created by Python script using data from the Zotero database: 2681
+- Total work items added: 3107 <sup>*</sup>

-- Works added total: 3107 (this total includes books not edited by VU faculty that contained VU-authored chapters)
+ <sup>*</sup> This total is larger than the total number of works by Divinity School affiliates because it includes items created for books not edited by VU faculty that contained VU-authored chapters.

 ## Breakdown by type of work